 Grief is a hard emotion for many to experience.
 Everyone experiences it differently — there is no one “right” way to grieve.
 But when it comes to children, many adults still have misconceptions about how much grief and sadness over a loss a child can feel and experience.

-Sometimes adults minimize the depth or complexity of emotions that children of various ages can experience, especially when it comes to the loss of a loved one.
+Sometimes adults minimize the depth or complexity of emotions that children of all ages can experience.
+This is especially true when it comes to the loss of a close family member or loved one — even a pet.
 Grief is just as real for a child who is experiencing a loss as it is for the adult.
 Adults should keep that in mind, and not seek to minimize the loss, or otherwise discount the child’s reaction and emotions.

 Myth 1.
 Children Don’t Grieve

 - Children grieve all losses in spurts, several times a day

 - Children don’t know they’re grieving or understand their feelings